 - Apps built by agencies like savvy apps cost anywhere between $150,000 to $450,000.

 - Apps built by smaller shops, possibly with only 2-3 people, likely cost anywhere between $50,000 to $100,000.

-Because there’s so many different variables, the price for a mobile app could range anywhere from $5,000 to $500,000; however, the price range will typically be somewhere between $100,000 and $300,000, with the entire development process taking 12-20 weeks. …here are the five key factors to consider when determining the appropriate mobile app development budget…
+Because there are so many different variables, the price for a mobile app could range anywhere from $5,000 to $500,000; however, the price range will typically be somewhere between $100,000 and $300,000, with the entire development process taking 12-20 weeks. …here are the five key factors to consider when determining the appropriate mobile app development budget…

 Microsoft PowerApps blog:

 Not enough skilled mobile developers.
-Gartner predicts, “through 2017, the market demand for mobile app development services will grow at least five times faster than internal IT organization capacity to deliver them.*” There simply aren’t enough skilled developers to keep up with demand for business app scenarios.
+Gartner predicts, “through 2017, the market demand for mobile app development services will grow at least five times faster than internal IT organization capacity to deliver them.*” There simply aren’t enough skilled developers to keep up with the demand for business app scenarios.